-8.23 (1) A person required to clear goods for home use or a customs procedure may before clearing the goods apply to the customs authority for an origin determination in terms of section 153 of the Customs Duty Act of such goods by submitting an application in terms of this rule to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules.54
+(1) A person required to clear goods for home use or a customs procedure 8.23 may before clearing the goods apply to the customs authority for an origin determination in terms of section 153 of the Customs Duty Act of such goods by submitting an application in terms of this rule to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules.

-- (2) An application referred to in subrule (1) must reflect - - (a) the name and customs code of the person required to clear the goods; - (b) if the application is submitted by a customs broker, registered agent or ordinary representative on behalf of the applicant referred to in paragraph (a), the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules;55
+(2) An application referred to in subrule (1) must reflect-

+- the name and customs code of the person required to clear the goods; (a) - if the application is submitted by a customs broker, registered agent or an (b) ordinary representative on behalf of the applicant referred to in paragraph (a), the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules: - a description of the goods, including-(C) - (i) the nature and characteristics of the goods; - (ii) the use of the goods; and - (iii) the trade name of the goods; - the name, address and contact details of the producer or supplier of the (d) goods; - the tariff classification of the goods that is most appropriate to the goods in the (e) opinion of the applicant, subject to paragraph (f); - (f) in the case of an application for an origin determination in relation to unassembled or disassembled articles referred to in section 174 of the Customs Duty Act-

-54 If Customs following an application issues an origin determination, section 152(3) of the Customs Duty Act, read with sections 158 and 159, will apply to the goods in respect of which the determination was given and also to future consignments of similar goods imported or exported by the person to whom the determination was issued.
+&lt;sup>63 If Customs following an application issues an origin determination, section 152(3) of the Customs Duty Act, read with sections 158 and 159, will apply to the goods in respect of which the determination was given and also to future consignments of similar goods imported or exported by the person to whom the determination was issued.